XueqiTao/pet_symptom_guide/README.md

 # Pet Symptom Guide

 A Flutter application designed to help pet owners identify and understand common symptoms in dogs and cats.
-Built with Flutter and integrating with the Infermedica API, this app provides a comprehensive guide for pet health monitoring.
+The app provides a user-friendly interface to search and filter through various symptoms, categorized by severity and type.

+## Features

+- 🐱🐶 Support for both cats and dogs
+- 🔍 Search functionality to quickly find specific symptoms
+- 📊 Symptoms categorized by system (Digestive, Skin, Movement, etc.)
+- ⚠️ Risk level indicators (Mild, Moderate, Urgent)
+- 🎨 Modern and intuitive UI design
+- 📱 Responsive layout for both mobile and desktop

 ## Screenshots